Auditing Mechanism

 Frequency and Contents of Audit & Supervisory Board Meeting

 The Audit & Supervisory Board is held every month, on the same day as the Board of Directors meeting and as necessary.
-The resolutions, reports, and discussions below were held during FY2023.
+The resolutions, reports, and discussions below were held during FY2024.

-Resolutions: Consent to the appointment of Audit & Supervisory Board members, audit reports, reappointment of the accounting auditor, consent to revisions to the remuneration of the accounting auditor, audit plans, selection of the chairperson of the Audit & Supervisory Board, selection of full-time and specific Audit & Supervisory Board members, etc.
+Resolutions: Audit reports, reappointment of the accounting auditor, consent to the remuneration of the accounting auditor, audit plans, etc.

-Report : Status of audits (monthly), evaluation of the effectiveness of the Audit & Supervisory Board, results of quarterly reviews, status of key audit matters (KAM) reviews, year-end audit schedule, etc.
+Report : Status of audits (monthly), evaluation of the effectiveness of the Audit & Supervisory Board, quarterly audit progress reports, etc.

 Major Activities of Audit & Supervisory Board Members